uccser/cs-field-guide/text/en/chapters/data-representation.md

 Which is **-2**.

 One way we could solve the problem is to use column subtraction instead.
 But this would require giving the computer a hardware circuit which could do this.
-But this is unnecessary, because addition with negative numbers works correctly using Two's Complement!
+Luckily this is unnecessary, because addition with negative numbers works automatically using Two's Complement!

 ***Adding negative numbers with Two's Complement***

-For the above addition, we can start by converting the numbers to their Two's Complement form.
+For the above addition (+11 + -7), we can start by converting the numbers to their 5-bit Two's Complement form.
 Because **01011 (+11)** is a positive number, it does not need to be changed.
 But for the negative number, **00111 (-7)** (sign bit from before removed as we don't use it for Two's Complement), we need to invert the digits and then add 1, giving **11001**.

+Adding these two numbers works like this:

 ```
  01011